jacyap/WordCounter/README.md

 Might be a bit convoluted but I didn't want to commit more time on this, it does the job!

-Use this for however you see fit.
+You might need to change some things for your purposes but use this for however you see fit.

 Required software:

 TeXcount
 https://app.uio.no/ifi/texcount/

-Perl
+Perl\
 Python

+Note:
+- Run all files from your Chapters directory
+- Might need to create empty blank countX.txt files for each chapter
+- Your .bat might need the .pl file extension to run TeXcount